Fish market

 Hamburger Fischmarkt

-1. The Hamburg Fish Market was founded in 1703 and is one of the oldest markets in the city.
+1. The Hamburg fish market was founded in 1703 and is therefore one of the oldest markets in the city.

 2. The historic Fish Auction Hall, where live music is often played today, dates back to 1896.

-3. In the past, the market officially started with the striking of the bell so that fish could be sold before the shops opened.
+3. In the past, the market officially began with the bell tolling, allowing fish to be sold before the stores opened.

-4. The market traditionally opens as early as 5 a.m. – even earlier in the summer.
+4. The market traditionally opens at 5 a.m. – even earlier in summer.

-6. The so-called market criers are considered an institution – many of them are known beyond the region.
+6. The so-called market criers are considered a fixed institution – many of them are known beyond the region.

-7. Particularly popular is the ritualized "fish sandwich for breakfast" – right after the visit to the nightlife district.
+7. Particularly popular is the ritualized "fish sandwich for breakfast" – right after visiting the district.

-8. During the Corona pandemic, the market was closed for several months, which hardly ever happened before in its history.
+8. During the Corona pandemic, the market was closed for several months, a situation that had scarcely occurred before in its history.

-9. Every Sunday, the market attracts an average of over 70 vendors and several thousand visitors – including many tourists.
+9. Every Sunday, the market attracts on average over 70 vendors and several thousand visitors – including many tourists.

-10. The combination of harbor view, music, hustle and bustle, and breakfast makes the fish market a true experience place – not just for early risers.
+10. The combination of harbor view, music, hustle and bustle, and breakfast makes the fish market a true experience venue – not just for early risers.

 Who is the fish market suitable for?

-What is the entrance fee for the fish market?
+How much is the entrance fee to the fish market?

-Entry to the fish market is free.
-However, if you want to eat, drink, or shop, that will of course cost you.
+Admission to the fish market is free.
+However, if you want to eat, drink or shop, this will of course cost you.

 Offer Price

-Tip: Food can often be significantly cheaper right before the market closes (after 9 a.m.) – sometimes even with extra giveaways.
+Tip: Groceries are often significantly cheaper shortly before the market closes (from 9 a.m.) - sometimes even with an extra bonus.

 The fish market is always open on Sundays.
 When it opens depends on the season.